 Assessment at NDSU is rooted in ongoing conversations among colleagues about how we can improve student learning or development wherever and however it occurs.
-Consequently, assessment has four goals:
+Assessment has four goals:

 - Nurture a campus culture in which units systematically gather evidence to document and use that evidence to continually improve learning and/or development.